Guanyu-Chen08/USTC-CS2502-25Fall/README.md

 # CS2502-USTC-25Fall
-Homework and labs for CS2502, USTC.
+This repository contains my lab assignments for the course CS2502 at USTC.